Metra: Incidents

 Metra related fatalities: The bar graph above shows the number of non-employee, Metra related deaths (listed vertically).
 This graph uses data from the previous decade and is organized by year (horizontally).

 There were 156 non-employee fatalities involving Metra equipment and Metra owned track between 2001 and 2010.
 On average 15 people were killed annually based on data from that decade.
 The highest number of fatalities in a year throughout that time occurred in 2002, with 23 deaths and in 2010, with 21 deaths.
 The majority of these fatalities occurred at grade crossings and on railway involving an impact with a train; only four deaths involved passengers aboard the train.

 The worst commuter rail disaster in Illinois occurred before the formation of Regional Transportation Authority.
-The 1972 Chicago commuter rail crash consisted of a two-train collision on the Metra Electric, then under the control of the Illinois Central.
+The 1972 Chicago commuter rail crash consisted of a two-train collision at 27th Street station on what is now the Metra Electric, then under the control of the Illinois Central.
 The collision resulted in 45 deaths and 332 injuries.
 Two decades later, Metra experienced its first rail disaster, the 1995 Fox River Grove bus–train collision.
 This accident involved a collision of a Union Pacific Northwest Line train and a school bus at a grade crossing resulting in 21 injuries and the deaths of seven high school students.
 In 2003, another incident involved a Rock Island District train derailing while switching from one track to another, injuring 45 passengers.
 In 2005, a train carrying 200 passengers along the same stretch of track derailed and then collided with a steel bridge resulting in two deaths and 117 injured.
 The cause of both accidents was ruled to be human error; the trains were going at speeds in excess of 68 mph when they should have been going 10 mph.

-On May 11, 2022, Metra train #1242 collided with a box truck at on the Metra BNSF Line, resulting in four injuries, and one death.
+On May 11, 2022, a Metra train collided with a box truck at Clarendon Hills station on the BNSF Line, resulting in four injuries, and one death.
 The passenger who was killed, a 72-year-old woman from Downers Grove, was ejected from a window of the train during the collision.
 This incident, as of May 2022, is the second incident in Metra's history that resulted in a passenger fatality.

 In addition to the loss of life, injuries, damage and service disruptions caused by accidents, Metra and other transportation agencies have been involved in multimillion-dollar lawsuits and settlements stemming from safety failures.
 These failures have also resulted in updated safety policies and adjustments of equipment and warning devices.